View on GitHub

 Homework

-Decompile the program (convert instructions from the binary representation into assembly source code), put the source code into RARS and run it.
-What is an output?
+Decompile the machine-level program provided below.
+Convert instructions from the hexadecimal representation into assembly source code.
+Put the source code into RARS, assemble and run it.
+Ensure that the code is identical to the one provided below (see the picture.

 0x10010437